MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 11 digits with optional delimiters:

-- 2 digits
+- two digits
-- An option hyphen or space
+- an option hyphen or space
-- 3 digits
+- three digits
-- An option hyphen or space
+- an option hyphen or space
-- 3 digits
+- three digits
-- An option hyphen or space
+- an option hyphen or space
-- 3 digits
+- three digits

 ### Checksum